Ethnobotany at the Garden

 By Barb Williams

 Ethnobotany is the study of how people of a particular culture and region make use of indigenous (native) plants.
-The native plants sprinkled throughout the Bellevue Botanical Garden remind us that Native Americans such as the Muckleshoot, Snoqualmie and Duwamish lived in this area for thousands of years and skillfully developed a plant technology to support their daily needs.
+The native plants sprinkled throughout the Bellevue Botanical Garden remind us that us that the Coast Salish people lived in this area for thousands of years and skillfully developed a plant technology to support their daily needs.

 Containers were necessary to hold and carry a multitude of items.
 Native Americans discovered that the inner bark of the Western Red Cedar tree stripped longitudinally, softened when soaked and was ideal for weaving baskets.
 Local Bitter Cherry bark and Bear Grass were used for decoration, as were the shiny black stems of the Maiden Hair Fern.
 White Bear Grass was dyed yellow when boiled in children’s urine with the yellow inner bark of Oregon Grape.
 The inner bark of the Western Red Alder was used in the same way to dye items bright red or reddish brown.
 The urea in the urine was the mordant that bound the dye to the material.
 Cedar bark and Stinging Nettle fishnets were dyed reddish brown.
 The Native peoples discovered this color rendered the nets less visible to the salmon upon which they depended for food.